 The University of Hull was founded in 1927 – originally as University College Hull.
-It opened for business with 39 students and 14 ‘one-man’ departments.
-It has come a long way since then.
-The University now has more than 16,000 students and around 2,500 employees, including more than 1,000 academic staff.
+The foundation stone was laid the following year by the Duke of York (later King George VI, of The King's Speech fame) and was opened for business with 39 students and 14 ‘one-man’ departments.
+It has come a long way since then and now has more than 16,000 students and around 2,500 employees, including more than 1,000 academic staff.
 As England’s 14th-oldest university, it has a proud heritage of academic excellence, and a history of creating and inspiring life-changing research.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.

 Interview Session @ IDP Subang Jaya OfficeCome and meet with the respective Institution representative's in person to find out more about study abroad.
 Book your appointment now!IDP Subang JayaSubang Jaya, MalaysiaCA NZ IE GB AU US1st - 31st Aug 201909:30 AM - 05:00 PMMore info